 # 1 - Re-use state-of-the-art

 One of the crucial areas in computer vision is object detection and recognition and it’s a rapidly evolving technology.
 Because of this we fortunately do not have to reinvent everything about how object detection can be done based on images or video.
-After exploring convolutional neural networks (CNN) for a while, we decided to use this kind of classification model for detecting, recognise and thus count cars for our use case.
+After exploring convolutional neural networks (CNN) for a while, we decided to use this kind of classification model for detecting, recognizing and thus counting cars for our use case.

 There are several pre-trained CNN models available, and it may not immediately be obvious which one to pick based on your use case.
 There’s YOLOv1 v2 v3, Fast or Faster R-CNN, Retina Net, SSD and etc. We decided to go with an off-the shelf implementation of Mask R-CNN trained on the COCO dataset, which already have the output of all vehicle class labels.
-As said, there is absolutely no reason for us to rebuild it from scratch even if we need to tweak (fine-tune) the model a little bit to get a better fit for our use case.
+As said earlier, there is absolutely no reason for us to rebuild it from scratch even if we need to tweak (fine-tune) the model a little bit to get a better fit for our use case.
 Besides, there is enough information available on the web on how to do feature extraction of those models or how to fine-tune a pre-trained model for a different task than it was originally trained for.
 I would suggest that you read some articles on pyimagesearch.com if you would like to know more about the fine-tuning process.

 # 2 - Iterate over and over again